MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/automated-ingestion-pattern.md

 ## Ingest new data sources (automated)

-Figure 3 illustrates how registered data sources in a Data Factory SQL Database metastore are polled and how data is ingested initially:
+Figure 3 illustrates how registered data sources in a Data Factory SQL Database metastore are pulled and how data is ingested at first:

 ![Figure 3: How new data sources are ingested.](../images/new-datastore-ingestion.png)